 Profit and Loss Dashboard Template

-The template uses two views (monthly and yearly) to show the performance and provides a detailed analysis of revenues and expenditures.
+The template shows performance in two views (monthly and yearly) and provides a detailed analysis of revenues and expenditures.

 P&L Template: Categories

-Take a look at the ‘Data‘ Worksheet.
+A multiple-step P&L statement splits different revenue and expense types and provides detailed analysis.
 Before we show you how the P&L statement works in Excel, quickly examine the main categories.
-In the Indicator column, you can find the following categories:

 • Income Taxes